 HOW WE WORK FOR POLLINATORS

-We have been instrumental in passing municipal, county and state resolutions to: encourage the conservation of and transition to healthy pollinator habitat; reduce the use of pesticides and engage the public to develop a better understanding of the importance of pollinators.
+We have been instrumental in passing municipal, county, and state resolutions to: (1) encourage the conservation of and transition to healthy pollinator habitat, (2) reduce the use of pesticides, and (3) engage the public to develop a better understanding of the importance of pollinators.

 PPAN works collaboratively with a number of like-minded organizations doing similar work in Colorado to be as effective and efficient as possible.

 Some of our current partners include the Sierra Club state chapter, Colorado State Beekeepers Association, Audubon Rockies, Denver Audubon, CO Native Plant Society, CO Wildlife Federation, Front Range Wild Ones, and Clean Label Project, to name a few.

 See our "Coalitions" page for more information about our roles in a number of local and statewide groups promoting pollinator conservation and the safeguarding of public health.

 In addition, we work with a number of cities to provide volunteer support for organically-managed public parks and the maintenance of native plant beds.

 Beyond events, partnerships, and educational opportunities, PPAN is also growing a number of exciting projects, ranging from native habitat work to upcoming media campaigns.
 Stay tuned for more info and ways to get involved!